 This section of the article is heavily informed by RAND’s superb report Lessons from the Army’s Future Combat Systems Program.
 It’s long, but a worthwhile read for those interested in procurement.

 Future Combat Systems was not an armored vehicle program per se but rather an all-encompassing attempt to replace much of the Army’s combat equipment with a family of networked systems designed in tandem.
-It began in 1999, driven in part by wargames conducted during the mid-1990s.
-These featured a variety of scenarios but focused on conflict with a large near-peer competitor in 2020-2030 (see Army After Next in this article).
+It began in 1999 and was driven by wargames conducted during the mid-1990s, which featured a variety of scenarios but focused on conflict with a large near-peer competitor in 2020-2030 (see Army After Next in this article).
 During the wargames, Army leadership realized that a powerful adversary could quickly overrun a smaller neighbor and set up defenses before the Army would be able to deploy armor in response.
 Once an adversary had taken cities and other built-up areas, counterattacking would be costly.
 Experience during real-world conflicts in the 1990s informed this outlook as well; the Army performed quite well in the Gulf War but required months of buildup before it could field an adequate force.
 The Navy and Air Force, on the other hand, were better able to intervene in rapidly-developing crises (such as the NATO intervention against Serbia) thanks to their inherent mobility.
 In order for the Army to deliver the type of capability which the 21st century seemed to demand, it needed better strategic deployability.

 Thus, FCS was born.
 Though many weapons systems see their design informed by combat experience and war college theorizing, FCS was unprecedented in terms of its all-encompassing adherence to a single operational concept.
 Essentially, the Army had a conception of what the future of warfare would look like and a vision for how to respond.
 FCS was an attempt to create the technologies necessary to realize this vision.
 As such, the program encompassed not a single system (as most procurement efforts do) but the myriad of vehicles, sensors, robotics, and networks which would be required to catapult the Army’s brigades into the 21st century.

-It was clear that, in order to meet the C-130 deployability requirement, some of FCS’s armored systems would have to be much lighter than their current counterparts — 20 tons is the C-130’s upper vehicle payload limit.
+It was clear that, in order to meet the C-130 deployability requirement, some of FCS’ armored systems would have to be much lighter than their current counterparts — 20 tons is the C-130’s upper vehicle payload limit.
 Designing a 20-ton replacement for the M1 Abrams, M2 Bradley, and M109 Paladin would be especially challenging; the former weighs in at over 70 tons and the latter are both 30+ tons in their newer variants.
 Moreover, armored vehicles have generally gotten heavier from generation to generation rather than lighter.
 FCS would have to buck this trend using exotic materials, smart engineering, and a substantial reduction in armor.

 In addition to strategic deployability, one of FCS’ primary objectives was achieving high levels of network integration.
 The US’ resounding success in the Gulf War seemed to indicate that overwhelming technological superiority was the key to securing victory on the battlefield with minimal casualties.
 If all intelligence, surveillance, and reconnaissance (ISR) assets could be woven into a common network and data could be fed to every troop and weapons system, American forces could engage the enemy before themselves being detected.
 As such, FCS included not only the typical elements of an armored brigade (tanks, IFVs, APCs) but also a litany of support and reconnaissance vehicles, including numerous unmanned aerial vehicles (UAVs) and unmanned ground vehicles (UGVs).